-Requirements for a Double Major
+Requirements for a Double Major and/or Dual Degree

-A student may earn a major in two different academic disciplines with the permission of the department chairs of both areas and if all requirements of both majors are fulfilled.
+A student may earn a degree in two different academic disciplines with the permission of the department chairs of both areas and if all requirements of both majors are fulfilled.
+Students are not permitted to combine the requirements of two or more catalogs.
 A diploma will be issued for each major.
 Pursuit of a second major does not exempt the student from the tuition surcharge.